TimurNurlygayanov/greek_dict/README.md

 1) [DONE] Fix Add Word To List from Dictionary UI
 2) [DONE] Check all words in all dictionaries
-3) [In Progress] Fix "jumping" of elements while i go between pages (get the from cache)
+3) [DONE] Fix "jumping" of elements while i go between pages (get the from cache)
 4) [DONE] Come up with idea to show something meaningful to the user on Progress page or hide it until the user has some Progress to show - for instance we can do "target of the day" and make it a part of onboarding for new user
-5) Remove "Back to modes" button while playing flashcards
+5) [DONE] Remove "Back to modes" button while playing flashcards
 6) [In Progress] Add logic to repeat the learned words over time
 7) Add prononciation for the words in dictionary & flashcards
 8) Mode where AI generates some text or dialog with learned words and asks